yoshino9397/MysteryGame-Page/README.md

 # Getting Started with Create React App
-### The site was previously built with JS, but this time it was rebuilt with React and material UI, and the design was slightly changed.
+### Thissite was previously built with JS, but this time it was rebuilt with React and material UI,
+ and the design was slightly changed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).